cubejs/cluster2/README.md

   'wait': 100//this is a timeout option
 })
 .then(function(keys){
-//the keys resolved is an array of all cached keys from the cache-manager's view });
+//the keys resolved is an array of all cached keys:string[] from the cache-manager's view });
 ```
 * **`get`**